gridai/grid-docs/docs/features/runs/2_Analyzing Runs/3_artifacts.md

 ## Saving artifacts

-Anytime your script saves artifacts, Grid captures those for you.
+Anytime your script saves new artifacts, Grid captures those for you.
 It does not matter which folder you save artifacts to...
 Grid will automatically detect them.
+Grid only saves new artifacts, and any file that existed before training starts, even if modified during training, will not be saved.

 Grid uploads your artifacts to long-term storage while your experiment is running *and* at the end of your experiment.
 This is to ensure that even if your experiment crashes, your artifacts will be saved.